 n.
 Pets - Only pets required for the assistance of an individual with a disability are allowed at Jaguar Village.
 Guests are not allowed to bring their pets into the premises at any time.
 Pets include mammals, reptiles, etc.

 o.
-Prohibited Items - According to your Housing Agreement and the state and university fire safety codes, you should not have any of the following items in your unit: Candles (with or without wick) or incense; not even for decoration.
-Extension cords; use power strips with surge protectors instead.
-Halogen lamps.
-Excessive amounts of paper or flammable material.
-Dangerous/ combustible substances and chemicals.
-Any other items that may be considered a fire hazard, i.e. potpourri pots, multi-plug adapters, air fresheners with attached plugs as an extra outlet.
-Microwaves.
-Refrigerators exceeding 4.0 cubic feet.
+Prohibited Items - According to your Housing Agreement and the state and university fire safety codes, you should not have any of the following items in your unit: Candles (with or without wick) or incense; not even for decoration, extension cords; use power strips with surge protectors instead, halogen lamps, excessive amounts of paper or flammable material,dangerous/combustible substances and chemicals, any other items that may be considered a fire hazard, i.e. potpourri pots, multi-plug adapters, air fresheners with attached plugs as an extra outlet, microwaves and efrigerators exceeding 4.0 cubic feet.

 p.
 Smoking - Smoking is not permitted in the units, any indoor common areas, or breezeways at any time.
 There are designated smoking areas at Jaguar Village where you may smoke.
 Please dispose of cigarette butts in the appropriate cigarette receptacles.